xslittlemaggie/Deep-Learning-Machine-Learning-Projects/README.md

-# Deep-Learning-Machine-Learning-Projects
+# CreditCard Fraud Detection
-This file includes the practices and projects about Deep learning and machine learning
+This file includes the practices and projects about machine learning